fionntan/fodblog/content/posts/2023-03-26-fauxpen-ai-data-issues.md

 ---
 title: Open AI?
 Yeah right!
-Jaysus folks we can do a lot better.
+Jaysus folks we can do a lot better
 date: 2023-03-26
 description: "OpenAI have probably sullied the word 'open' now for good.
 As this Twitter thread shows they're anything but.
-More like FauxpenAI amirite?? "
+More like FauxpenAI amirite??"
 image:
 tags:
    - ai